ArkEcosystem/laravel-foundation/usage/ui.md

 </x-ark-tables.table>
 ```

-We use components because they contain the CSS classes and markdown needed to build the table according to the style guide and because every component contains a set of useful props:
+We use components because they contain the CSS classes and HTML needed to build the table according to the style guide and because every component contains a set of useful props:

 #### Table `<x-art-tables.table` props